 It’s fairly easy to tell if olive oil has gone bad with a sniff and taste test.
 But first, you need to know what aromatic and flavor qualities set apart a good olive oil from a rancid olive oil.

 A fresh, high quality olive oil can range from smooth and buttery to bright and fruity in flavor.
 You should also notice a peppery kick or subtle burning sensation in the back of your throat after you swallow the olive oil—it might even make you cough!
 This pungent bite in your throat is from the fresh olive oil’s high polyphenol antioxidant levels.
+Bitterness in olive oil is NOT a sign of rancidity, it is an indicator of the presence of polyphenols.
+So if you taste bitterness in your oil, that is a positive characteristic.

 Fresh, good quality olive oil may taste or smell like any of the following: